 Most of the births are unrecorded but are proven as children of Katherine and Benjamin from other records, except for Benjamin and Caleb.
 But since Benjamin was the only man of the name in Sandwich at the time it seems quite certain they were his sons.
 Also, Caleb had land near his brother Jonathan in Sandwich.

-I descend through John as well as Jonathan.
+I descend through John, Jonathan as well as Nathan.

 According to a 1667 map, Benjamin lived at the beginning of Spring Hill Road where it meets Rt.
 6A.
 The map shows his mill was on Old County Road between Hoxie and Nye Ponds.
 In 1685 he built a second house in that area as well as a fulling mill, giving his Spring Hill house to his son John.
 His second home was given to his son, Jonathan, by deed dated 1704 "if he will take care of me and Katherine Nye, my wife."